kevinolega/callcentertrainingtips/_posts/Basic Technology/2021-02-26-google-docs.md

 I can write corrections directly on the file.

-Please share your answers to callcentertrainingtips@gmail.com
+Please share your answers with callcentertrainingtips@gmail.com

 If you have a Gmail account, you already have Google Docs.